hapax/hapax.github.io/assets/bloch.md

 - bit/phase flip channel;
 - depolarization.

-There are various bugs I will fix at some point.
-I might also add amplitude damping.
+There are various bugs to be fixed in future editions.

 ---